vcfvct/aws-exam/README.md

 * job queue -> scheduled jobs are placed into a job queue until they run.
 * job scheduling -> takes care of when a job should be run and from which Env, typically FIFO.
 * compute env -> ecs or unmanaged Env(managed/maintain ourself).
+* An multi-node parallel job is compatible with any framework that supports IP-based, internode communication, such as Apache MXNet, TensorFlow, Caffe2, or Message Passing Interface (MPI).

 ## Lightsail
 * a Virtual Private Server backed by aws.
 Resembles EC2 but simpler and easier, good for small scale use cases.